Skip to navigation Skip to main content

 <div>Blue</div>

-Subtleties and Limitations Jump to heading
+Subtleties and Limitations

-Void elements Jump to heading
+Void elements

 Custom elements (per specification) are not supported as void elements: they require both a starting and ending tag.

-Practically speaking, this means a WebC component can not be self-closing.
+Practically speaking, this means a WebC component cannot be self-closing.
 You can workaround this limitation using webc:is (e.g. <img webc:is="my-component">).

-<head> Components Jump to heading
+<head> Components

 There are a few wrinkles when using an HTML parser with custom elements.
 Notably, the parser tries to force custom element children in the <head> over to the <body>.
 To workaround this limitation, use webc:is.